KIMHWANSEUNG/Kubernetes_Study/Securiy/view-certificate-details.md

 ### How long, from the issued date, is the Root CA Certificate valid for?
 openssl x509 -in /etc/kubernetes/pki/ca.crt -text
 validity

-### Kubectl suddenly stops responding to your commands.
-Check it out!
-Someone recently modified the /etc/kubernetes/manifests/etcd.yaml file
-### You are asked to investigate and fix the issue.
-Once you fix the issue wait for sometime for kubectl to respond.
-Check the logs of the ETCD container.
-### Fix the kube-api server

-kubectl